-The decision is normally conveyed orally at the disciplinary hearing in the presence of the parties and will be confirmed in writing as soon as reasonably practicable, usually within seven calendar days.
+The decision is normally conveyed orally at the disciplinary hearing in the presence of the parties and will be confirmed in writing as soon as reasonably practicable, usually within 7 calendar days.

-On occasions, particularly after a lengthy hearing, it may be necessary to adjourn and reconvene at another time to consider its decision or close the meeting to consider the evidence and make a decision.
+On occasions, particularly after a lengthy hearing, it may be necessary for the disciplinary panel to adjourn and reconvene at another time to consider its decision or close the meeting to consider the evidence and make a decision.
 In such cases, it may be agreed to communicate the outcome by telephone or remotely before confirming the decision in writing.

-The employee will be notified of their right of appeal under this policy.
+You will be notified of their right of appeal under this policy.